Raising Our Sights DIY Fundraising FAQ

 The urgent mission of the Foundation Fighting Blindness is to drive the research that will provide preventions, treatments and cures for people affected by retinitis pigmentosa, age-related macular degeneration, Usher syndrome and the entire spectrum of retinal degenerative diseases.
 The Foundation is a beacon of hope for those affected by these blinding diseases.
 Join the fight and help us accelerate our mission.

-What is a Do It Yourself (DIY) event?
+What is a Raising Our Sights Do It Yourself (DIY) event?

-Do it yourself fundraising is an opportunity to combine your commitment with the Foundation Fighting Blindness while creating a positive change in the world.
-We are here to support you, but you can create your own path and bring your fundraising vision to life.
+Do-it-yourself fundraising is an opportunity to combine your commitment with the Foundation Fighting Blindness while creating a positive change in the world.
+We are here to support you through the Raising Our Sights DIY fundraising program, but you can create your own path and bring your fundraising vision to life.
 You decide how you will mobilize your friends, family members, and those around you to make an impact for those affected by an inherited retinal disease.

 Many different activities can be fundraisers.
 Some events are large-scale and require lots of planning and support, while others can be carried out individually.
 Choose something you love!
 What do you and your friends like to do?
 Is there a special day you would like to dedicate to the Foundation Fighting Blindness?